MicroBitcoin (MBC) Price Up 6.9% This Week

-MicroBitcoin (MBC) traded down 4.7% against the dollar during the 1-day period ending at 20:00 PM Eastern on September 29th.
-One MicroBitcoin coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-MicroBitcoin has a total market capitalization of $107,010.78 and $49.00 worth of MicroBitcoin was traded on exchanges in the last day.
-During the last week, MicroBitcoin has traded up 6.9% against the dollar.
+MicroBitcoin (MBC) traded 4.7% lower against the U.S. dollar during the 1-day period ending at 9:00 AM E.T. on October 3rd.
+In the last week, MicroBitcoin has traded up 6.9% against the U.S. dollar.
+MicroBitcoin has a total market cap of $102,508.98 and approximately $49.00 worth of MicroBitcoin was traded on exchanges in the last day.
+One MicroBitcoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.

 About MicroBitcoin

-MicroBitcoin is a proof-of-work (PoW) coin that uses the Groestl hashing algorithm.
+MicroBitcoin (MBC) is a proof-of-work (PoW) coin that uses the Groestl hashing algorithm.
 MicroBitcoin’s total supply is 48,015,783,231 coins and its circulating supply is 50,001,964,308 coins.
+The Reddit community for MicroBitcoin is /r/MicroBitcoinOrg and the currency’s Github account can be viewed here.
 MicroBitcoin’s official Twitter account is @microbitcoinorg and its Facebook page is accessible here.
-The Reddit community for MicroBitcoin is /r/MicroBitcoinOrg and the currency’s Github account can be viewed here.
 The official website for MicroBitcoin is microbitcoin.org.

 MicroBitcoin Coin Trading